Acceptance and Evaluation of Undergraduate Transfer Credits

 Discretionary Rights for Determining Transferrable Credit

-A university record is considered to be a continuing one.
+A university record is considered a continuing one.
 Students who transfer credit may not disregard a poor record/course grade(s) during the transfer process as a means of academic forgiveness.
 Students should consult with their previous institution(s) regarding college and/or university policies governing academic forgiveness prior to transfer.
 Minnesota State Mankato will recognize and apply academic forgiveness from previous institutions who have formally given approval for this provision, as documented on the transcript of the previous institution.
-Acknowledgement of attendance at previous colleges or universities is mandatory.
+Acknowledgement of attendance at previous colleges or universities is required.
 Failure to list each college/university attended on a student’s application for admission may be considered reason for cancellation of admission or dismissal from the University.

 University General Education Requirements and Previously Earned Degrees